For the purposes of this policy, “personal information” means information about an identifiable individual.

 Hard copy personnel files are stored in locked cupboards in the work pod of the HR Manager and may not be removed from this location.
 Access to personnel files is limited to HR, Finance (for payroll purposes), CEO, Managing Partner and supervising partner of the individual.
 At all times, access to a file must be for a work-related purpose and comply with the provisions of the Act.

-As a firm, we take all reasonable steps to protect the personal information we hold from misuse and loss, and from unauthorised access, modification or disclosure.
+As a firm, we take all reasonable steps to protect the personal information we hold.
 We do this by use of appropriate physical security, including third party data storage facilities, and restricted access to both electronic and hard copy records.
 All Anthony Harper personnel are required to access personal information for work-related purposes only, to respect the confidentiality of personal information and the underlying privacy of individuals.

 What about links to other websites?